-Awnings must be closed (and secured) while the RV is in transit.
-Keep clear of arm assemblies while opening, adjusting or closing the awning.
-Failure to obey this caution could result in injury and/or property damage.
-Always operate the awning according to the instructions.
-Periodically check that the fasteners are tight (tighten if necessary).
-Keep the awning fabric and arms clean. ▲ CAUTION Tl ne effects of wind and rain on an awning are unpredictable and can cause seve ere damage to the awning and/or the recreation vehicle.
-Retract the awning: If wind or extended periods of rain are expected If you leave the RV unattended for a length of time, to avoid unexpected climate conditions. ning Care ep you or awnings clean and in good condition to prevent costly repairs.
-Keep the awning fabric clean.
-For detailed cleaning information, refer to manufacturer's owner information.
-Do not use insecticides or other sprays near the awning fabric.
-These can ostains, and could adversely affect the fabric's ability to repel water.
-Do not expose the awning to adverse environmental conditions, corrosive ag soon as conditions allow) before rolling it up again.
+- Awnings must be closed (and secured) while the RV is in transit. - Keep clear of arm assemblies while opening, adjusting or closing the awning.
+Failure to obey this caution could result in injury and/or property damage. - Always operate the awning according to the instructions. - □ Periodically check that the fasteners are tight (tighten if necessary). - Keep the awning fabric and arms clean.

-Do not allow dirt, leaves, or other debris to accumulate on the awning, which could cause abrasion and stains.
-Mildew could grow on dirt and organic debris, causing permanent discoloration, stains, and odors to the awning fabric.
+The effects of wind and rain on an awning are unpredictable and can cause severe damage to the awning and/or the recreation vehicle.
+Retract the awning:

+- □ If wind or extended periods of rain are expected - If you leave the RV unattended for a length of time, to avoid unexpected climate conditions.

+Awning Care

+Keep your awnings clean and in good condition to prevent costly repairs.
-Do not allow the corner of the entry door to contact the awning fabric.
-Otherwise, premature wear or tearing of awning fabric could occur.

-Never close the awning (for storage) when wet.
+- □ Keep the awning fabric clean.
+For detailed cleaning information, refer to the manufacturer's owner information. - Do not use insecticides or other sprays near the awning fabric.
+These can cause stains, and could adversely affect the fabric's ability to repel water. - □ Do not expose the awning to adverse environmental conditions, corrosive agents, or other harmful conditions. - Do not allow the corner of the entry door to contact the awning fabric.
+Otherwise, premature wear or tearing of awning fabric could occur. - Never close the awning (for storage) when wet.
 The combination of moisture and dirt could result in mildew, discoloration, and stains.
-If it is necessary to roll up awning (temporarily) while it is wet, make sure you roll it out and let it dry (as

-Do not use strong chemicals or abrasives to clean parts, as their protective surfaces will be damaged.
-Clean awning hardware (as needed) with a mild surface cleaner.

-Apply silicone spray lubricant as needed to the moving parts on the fabric roller tube assembly.

-Lubricate all pins and sliding surfaces of the arm assemblies with silicone spray, as needed.

-Do not use abrasive or corrosive cleaners, mildew removers, or hard bristle brushes on the awning fabric.
+If it is necessary to roll up awning (temporarily) while it is wet, make sure you roll it out and let it dry (as soon as conditions allow) before rolling it up again. - □ Do not allow dirt, leaves, or other debris to accumulate on the awning, which could cause abrasion and stains.
+Mildew could grow on dirt and organic debris, causing permanent discoloration, stains, and odors to the awning fabric. - □ Do not use strong chemicals or abrasives to clean parts, as their protective surfaces will be damaged.
+Clean awning hardware (as needed) with a mild surface cleaner. - Apply silicone spray lubricant as needed to the moving parts on the fabric roller tube assembly. - □ Lubricate all pins and sliding surfaces of the arm assemblies with silicone spray, as needed. - Do not use abrasive or corrosive cleaners, mildew removers, or hard bristle brushes on the awning fabric.

 Vinyl awning fabric is durable and water resistant.
-Wrinkling is a normal characteristic, which may be more noticeable when the awning is retracted, and after prolonged periods of stowage (rolled up).
-Leave the awning open during warm weather to minimize wrinkling.
+Wrinkling is a normal characteristic, which may be more noticeable when the awning is retracted, and after prolonged periods of stowage (rolled up).Leave the awning open during warm weather to minimize wrinkling.
 A slight "travel line" may appear where the door roller (if installed) contacts the fabric.
-This is

-2 11 ,

-normal and does not affect the integrity of the f fabric.
+This is normal and does not affect the integrity of the fabric.

-T1 41 C-1